.cz and 0.2.4.e164.arpa line WHOIS manual

 |-q indexes||Returns list of attributes which can be used in search.
 The attributes have form object:attribute.|

-There's yet another way how to specify a type of object to lookup.
-Just prefix the object's identifier with the name of a type.
-The following two examples are equivalent:
+There's one more way to specify a type of an object to be looked up.
+Just prepend the object's identifier to the name of a type.
+The following two examples have the same meaning:

 $ whois -T domain nic.cz $ whois "domain nic.cz"

 The -q parameter can be used only once and not in combination with any other option.
 The -i parameter can be used only once.

 Here is a list of possible error codes accompanied by their description.
 We tried to stay compatible with RIPE DB error codes where possible.